Ada-Developers-Academy/daily-curriculum/week18/ember-project.md

 # Ember.js

 In this project we will be building an ember.js appliction using a service backed data source.
-The application will focus on building a multimodel commerce site.
+The application will focus on building a multi-model commerce site, first focusing on digital (no shipping) items.
 We will utilizing the majority of ember.js's major features including RESTful models, Controllers, Routes, Templates, and Helpers.